tgarc/tgarc.github.io/_posts/2015-03-24-connecting-to-a-bluetooth-speaker-with-pulseaudio.md

     $ hcitool con
     Connections:
-            < ACL C8:84:47:1D:98:EC handle 70 state 1 lm MASTER AUTH ENCRYPT
+            < ACL 00:11:67:8C:17:80 handle 70 state 1 lm MASTER AUTH ENCRYPT

 Great, now a bluetooth sink should be available for pulseaudio

     $ pactl list sinks short
-    1       bluez_sink.C8_84_47_1D_98_EC    module-bluetooth-device.c       s16le 2ch 44100Hz       RUNNING
+    1       bluez_sink.00:11:67:8C:17:80    module-bluetooth-device.c       s16le 2ch 44100Hz       RUNNING

-You can set this to the default source so that audio applications will automatically pick up on it (make sure to replace bluez_sink.C8_84_47_1D_98_EC with your own bluetooth sink id)
+If you have other audio devices you should set the default sink to our new bluetooth sink (make sure to replace bluez_sink.00:11:67:8C:17:80 with your own bluetooth sink id)

-    pacmd set-default-sink bluez_sink.C8_84_47_1D_98_EC
+    pacmd set-default-sink bluez_sink.00:11:67:8C:17:80

 # Sources